aspose-total/Aspose.Total-Products/total/en/java/conversion/xps-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export XPS to XLTM via Java" h2="Convert XPS file to XLTM by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily integrate XPS to XLTM conversion feature in their Java applications.
+This suite of components consists of Aspose.PDF for Java and Aspose.Cells for Java.
+Aspose.PDF for Java is a powerful PDF manipulation API that enables developers to render XPS to XLSX in a few lines of code.
+Aspose.Cells for Java is a Spreadsheet Programming API that enables developers to convert XLSX to XLTM.

+The process of XPS to XLTM conversion can be divided into two steps.
+In the first step, developers can use Aspose.PDF for Java to render XPS to XLSX.
+This API provides a wide range of features that enable developers to manipulate PDF documents in various ways.
+It also provides a feature to convert XPS to XLSX.
+This feature can be used to convert XPS to XLSX in a few lines of code.

+In the second step, developers can use Aspose.Cells for Java to convert XLSX to XLTM.
+This API provides a wide range of features that enable developers to manipulate spreadsheets in various ways.
+It also provides a feature to convert XLSX to XLTM.
+This feature can be used to convert XLSX to XLTM in a few lines of code.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate XPS to XLTM conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render XPS to XLSX.
-In the second step, you can convert XLSX to XLTM by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+By using Aspose.Total for Java, developers can easily integrate XPS to XLTM conversion feature in their Java applications.
+This suite of components provides a comprehensive set of features that enable developers to render XPS to XLSX and convert XLSX to XLTM in a few lines of code.
+This makes it easy for developers to integrate XPS to XLTM conversion feature in their Java applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}